Quantitative Homogenization of Differential Forms: Quantitative Homogenization

-Before turning to the proof of Theorem~\ref{homogenizationtheorem} in the next section, we state and prove the following proposition, which is a consequence of Theorem~\ref{maintheorem} and gives some information about the flatness of the minimizers.
+Before turning to the proof of Theorem~\ref{homogenizationtheorem} in the next section, we state and prove the following proposition, which is a consequence of Theorem~\ref{maintheorem}, and gives quantitative information about the flatness of the maximizers.
+Let us first recall that the form $ l_{p}^{m}$ is defined as the unique element of $C^{r-1}_\di \left( \cu_m \right)^\perp$ which satisfies $\di l_{p}^{m} = p$.